jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 {{< /q >}}

-Without the ability to 'feel for the universe', Newton had no choice but to make predictions for the universe based on the prophecies of Daniel in the Bible.
+Without the ability to 'feel for the universe', Newton had no choice but to make predictions for the universe based on the [prophecies of Daniel](/research/newton/daniel/part-1) in the Bible.

   <!-- go But it is most obvious in his attempts to find hidden codes or prophecies in the Bible.  -->

-The knowledge of metaphysics can be revealed by knowing the nature of the aether just as that of physics can be known by revealing the nature of matter.
+The knowledge of metaphysics can be revealed by knowing the nature of the **aether** just as that of physics can be known by revealing the nature of **matter**.
 - The aether acts as waves
   - This is good for music and therefore art and philosophy
 - Matter acts as particles
   - This is good for quantifying and therefore math and engineering

 The operations of the mind for math and for philosophy are very different.
-A good philosopher often is bad at math, just as an excellent mathematician is awful at philosophy.
+- A good philosopher often is bad at math
+- An excellent mathematician is often awful at philosophy

 In fact, it is common to hear about mathematicians theorizing about paradoxes involving infinitity.
 This is merely a waste of time and mental energy.

-Superphysicists (SPs) are generally philosophers first, who use data science and computers to augment any deficiency in mathematics or memorization.
+Superphysicists (SPs or 'espees') are generally philosophers first, who use data science and computers to augment any deficiency in mathematics or memorization.
 Rather than memorize formulas, SPs should understand how the formulas work, so they can recreate or derive formulas on-the-fly.
 Such a pardigm is embodied in our 'Qualimath'.

 ## The Evolution of Physics from the Focus on Matter